Can I Move to Japan Without a Job?

 There are a few options that you can explore when you are moving to Japan.
 One of the easiest options is getting a tourist visa.
 This will allow you to stay in the country for 90 days.
 This is a period that you can use to look for work.

 This will allow you to meet potential employers and sit for interviews.
-You’ll be able to look them in the eye as you are selling them yourself.
+You’ll be able to look them in the eye while selling them yourself.

 You can also get a better understanding of the job market.
 After you have found an employer, they can become a sponsor on your work visa.